labordynamicsinstitute/flow-synthesis/README.md

 # Synthesizing Truncated Count Data for Confidentiality (flow-synthesis)

-`mtcd`  is a standalone  C++ implementation of the statistical model proposed in "Synthesizing Truncated Count Data for Confidentiality".
+`mtcd`  is a standalone  C++ implementation of the statistical model proposed in "Synthesizing Truncated Count Data for Confidentiality" ([local copy](doc/NTTS2013Paper123.pdf)).

 1. The program is writing in ANSI/C++ and can be compiled and ran on all major operating systems such as Linux, Windows and Mac OS.
 The software is self-contained and does not require any third party library for support.
 2. The program is implemented as a command line utility.
 It does not have a graphical user interface (GUI) and can only be run from a terminal window or from within another program using system calls.